vemoreno/MyFirstUniversalWindowsApp/README.md

-# My First Universal Windows App
+# Overview - My first universal windows App
 This code will help you to implement your first Universal Windows App on Windows 10 sending and receiving data from SQL Azure.

 # About the project